wschildbach/docker-mDNS-auto/README.md

 docker-mdns-publisher-1  | INFO:docker-mdns-publisher:docker-mdns-publisher daemon v**** starting.
 ```

-in the log.
+...in the log.
 Depending on whether any services are running which are configured to be registered, you will also see lines such as

 ```
 docker-mdns-publisher-1  | INFO:docker-mdns-publisher:publishing test1.local